abdallalita/Monte-Carlo-Simulation/README.md

 - GARCH successfully modeled conditional volatility and captured clustering.
 - Monte Carlo extended the analysis to simulate multiple future price paths, providing probabilistic insight into risks and opportunities.

 --

-1. ## General Description
-Monte Carlo Simulation is a computational algorithm which relies on repeated random sampling to create a representative view of the future.
-It entails the following four steps to achieve results:
-* Observations
-Analyzing historical data to describe past movements of a variable with the help of a probability distribution (statistical measures), which describes past behaviour.
-* Distributions
-Once we understand the past behaviour, we can approximate the distribution of future behaviour.
-However if we don't have any observations of this past behaviour, we can select an appropriate distribution based on the knowledge that we have
-* Simulations
-We can use our distribution to create many random but plausible future scenarios.
-Repeating this process over and over again is the key to making confident predictions.
-* Quantifications
-Combining the results of many scenarios or simulations, we can quantify the chances of an event occurring or the scale of risk we are exposed to as a business.
-Overall the algorithm helps in modelling uncertainty in predictive and forecasting models and it is based on the [Law of Large Numbers](https://www.britannica.com/science/law-of-large-numbers)
 2. ## Stock Prices Forecast
 * [Overview](#overview-1)
 * [Steps](#steps-1)